tgecho/babel-plugin-elm-pre-minify/README.md

 ### Pure function annotation

 Minifiers tend to be very conservative about whether or not a function has potential side effects.
 If a variable is unused, but a function was called as part of its initialization, the dead code eliminator will tend to skip that variable.
-In Elm, helper functions such as `F2` and `A2` are used extensively for various reasons.
+In Elm, helper functions such as `F2` are used extensively for various reasons.
 They are in fact pure and side effect free (despite their internal use of mutation).

 Some minifiers (at least [UglifyJS](https://github.com/mishoo/UglifyJS2/pull/1448)) are beginning to support a special comment based annotation, so we add this comment to any function call expressions matching a whitelist of names.
 This allows much more aggressive dead code elimination to take place.